 In Talmudic and Rabbinic Literature both Rome and Christianity are often identified with Edom.
 The popular assumption is Rome was identified with Edom first then it was applied to Christianity after it became the dominant religion of Rome.
-However both these identifications seem to start in the Fourth Century, so the identification going the other way is just as plausible.
+However both these identifications seem to start in the Fourth Century with Rhetoric from the Jewish Revolt against Constantius Gallus, so the identification going the other way is just as plausible.

 One of the very few direct references to Esau in the New Testament is in Romans 9:10-13 where Paul quotes Malachi’s opening verses.
 What Calvinists ignore is the role this plays in the greater context of this part of Romans going into chapter 10 and 11 where now those God “hated” before are being blessed and Israel is under temporary spiritual blindness.
-Paul himself is arguably poetically identifying Gentile Christianity with Edom.
+So Paul himself is arguably poetically identifying Gentile Christianity with Edom, and doing so to specifically a Roman audience.
 There’s also the interesting case of how James in Acts 15:15-17 quotes Amos 9:11-12.

 But now let’s also look specifically at the Fourth Century Context of Jews in The Roman Empire.

-The Empire was claiming to now worship their God yet was still enforcing Hadrian’s ban on them entering their Holy City of Jerusalem.
+The Empire was claiming to now worship the same God yet was still enforcing Hadrian’s ban on them entering their Holy City of Jerusalem.
 Hadrian didn’t just forbid Jews entering Jerusalem but even living anywhere Jerusalem was visible from, Jerusalem is visible from as far away as Bethlehem.
-Hadrian didn’t resettle the area only with immigrants from Italy, Rome didn't quite do Colonialism like that, no most of it was moving around nearby Gentiles.
+Hadrian didn’t resettle the area primarily with expats from Italy, Rome didn't quite do Colonialism like that, no most of it was moving around nearby Gentiles.

 Christian Rome also refused to let Jews live in Hebron, a city important in The Pentateuch but that had also become Idumean after the Babylonian Exile.